-It only takes the rational discipline of the scientific method to look beyond the filters of romanticism that the whimsical belief of human intuition so inconveniently sets upon our views of the natural world.
-The natural world operates not according to our prejudices of sense and subjective value but rather to the logical consequences of reasoned thought.
+It takes the processes of scientific thought to look beyond the prejudice that human intuition so inconveniently sets upon our views of the natural world.
+The natural world operates not according to our preconceptions and short-sight but rather according to logical consequences of reasoned thought.
 The fictional detective Sherlock Holmes once reflected that “it is […]

 For centuries, the nature of light has been a source of much wonder and study.
 The fascinating nature of light lends the spectacular vividness to the natural world that our senses perceive.
 The colour of the sky embellished with bluish and reddish hues, the glittering mosaic of rainbow layers bejeweled with iridescence, and the glamoring […]

 As transient lifeforms, we are normally not fully equipped to apprehend the unimaginable stretches of space around us.
 This is largely due to the limits of perception imposed by our own brains.
 What our senses define and register is nothing but a mere figment of the entire vastness of the universe around us.
 As time went on […]

-The unguided processes of nature quite often give an illusory inference of design – assembled products that seem to be perfectly suited for their environments and that give a certain sense of deliberate calibration.
+The unguided processes of nature quite often lead to an illusion of design – assembled products that seem to be perfectly suited for their environments and that give a certain sense of being deliberately calibrated.
 There is a reason why this illusion arises, and that is due to the process of natural selection, which so […]

 A classic problem in computational mathematics is known as the Traveling Salesman Problem (TSP).
 Suppose a traveling salesman wishes to visit a predetermined N number of cities.
 Each city is represented as a vertex of a given graph and each two vertices are joined by an edge.
 The traveling salesman must find the most efficient, cost-limiting […]